 Shopping & culture

 The Watermans Arts Centre is a multi-purpose site down by the waterfront.
 Head here for theatre, cinema and exhibitions.
 Its Friday night cabaret performances are highly recommended, as are its children’s workshops.
-Elsewhere, there’s Johnson Island, an exclusive neighbourhood for creatives.
+In addition to this, there’s Johnson Island, an exclusive neighbourhood for creatives.
 There are bi-annual open events where you can view the work of the photographers, artists and sculptors.

-For more high street and designer names than you can shake a stick at, Westfield Shepherds Bush is less than a 20-minute drive away.
+For high street and designer names, Westfield Shepherds Bush is less than a 20-minute drive away.